-where $\lambda_{\min}(X)$ is the mimimum eigenvalue of a symmetric matrix $X$. \end{enumerate} By Theorem~\ref{anavarchar} in Section \ref{sec_wellposed}, we will see that the solution of problem \eqref{primalproblem1} corresponds to the minimum 2D-eigentriple of 2DEVP \eqref{2deig}.
-In Section \ref{sec_examples}, we will show that the search interval of \eqref{app1prob} can be reduced to $\mu \in [0,1]$.
-We note that the minimax problem \eqref{prob_P5} of Rayleigh quotients also arises from optimal conditions of CDT problems in the trust region methods for nonlinear equality constrained optimization \cite{Celis1985,Yuan1990} and is closely related to the well-known S-lemma in control theory and robust optimization \cite{Polik2007,zong2010}.
+In Theorem~\ref{anavarchar}, we will show that the solution of the EVopt~\eqref{eq:EVopt0} is the minimum 2D-eigentriplet of the 2DEVP \eqref{2deig}.
+We note that the RQminmax \eqref{prob:minmaxRQ} also arises from optimal conditions of CDT problems in the trust region methods for nonlinear equality constrained optimization \cite{Celis1985,Yuan1990}, transmit beamforming \cite{Gershman2010,Karipidis2007,Zhang2009}, MIMO relay optimization \cite{Roos1999} and cognitive radio networks \cite{Zhang2011}, and is closely related to the well-known S-lemma in control theory and robust optimization \cite{Polik2007,zong2010}.